RediSearch/redisearch-getting-started/docs/005-manage-index.md

 ### Updating your Indexing

-As you are build your application and add more information to the database you may need to add new fields to the index.
+As you build your application and add more information to the database you may need to add new fields to the index.
 The `FT.ALTER` command enables you to do this.

 ```
 > FT.ALTER idx:movie SCHEMA ADD plot TEXT WEIGHT 0.5